 Just like any other piece of clothing, fit is the most important aspect of a jacket and is subjective from person to person.
 Do you want something that fits a bit tighter or a jacket that you can wear with layers underneath?
 The fit and coverage of rain jackets should prevent moisture from getting in, even if you are bending over or moving your head around.

-The best rain jacket for running will cover your wrists well and the hem will stay below your waistline when you raise your arms.
+The best rain jacket for running will cover your wrists well, and the hem will stay below your waistline when you raise your arms.
 Some jackets, such as the Montbell Rain Trekker Jacket, have elastic cords that allow for some cinching of the hem, cuffs, and hood to keep them securely in place and help provide a more custom fit.
-A jacket should also have enough room in the shoulders or adequate stretch in the material to allow for full range of arm motion when running, including reaching for things in your pack, scrambling on technical trails, or just bending over to tie your shoe.
+A jacket should also have enough room in the shoulders or adequate stretch in the material to allow for a full range of arm motion when running, including reaching for things in your pack, scrambling on technical terrain, or just bending over to tie your shoe.

-An important thing to remember when considering fit for a rain jacket is that some waterproof options, like the Outdoor Research Helium Rain Jacket, don’t have much stretch or give to the materials, so this is an item of clothing you may want to size up on to allow for freedom of movement and layering.
+An important thing to remember when considering fit for a rain jacket is that some waterproof options, like the Outdoor Research Helium Rain Ultralight Jacket, don’t have much stretch or give to the materials, so this is an item of clothing you may want to size up on to allow for freedom of movement and layering.

 Waterproof Versus Water-Resistant

 The waterproof protection offered by running jackets varies from repelling a few sprinkles to keeping out a monsoon.
 A water-resistant jacket will protect from a brief shower with the help of a durable water-repellent (DWR) coating.
 While water-resistant jackets are lightweight and packable, they will not keep you dry in extended wet weather, as the underlying materials are not waterproof themselves, and persistent rain will overwhelm the DWR.
-You can check out our running windbreaker jacket guide for some great examples of lightweight, water-resistant running jackets.
+You can check out our best windbreaker jacket guide for some great examples of lightweight, water-resistant running jackets.

 Breathability